IATI/IATI-Guidance/en/introduction/standards.rst

 * The **Organisation Standard** is used to describe one of more organisations involved in the aid delivery chain.

-* The **Activity Standard** is used to describe the details of individual aid activities/projects.
+* The **Activity Standard** is used to describe the details of individual development cooperation activities/projects.

 Considerations